-- M’Lisa Lee Colbert (tbc) – Associate Director of The Nature of Cities, an international platform for transdisciplinary dialogue and urban solutions: “We curate the sharing of diverse, transformative ideas about cities as ecosystems of people, nature, and infrastructure”.
+- M’Lisa Lee Colbert is the Associate Director of The Nature of Cities, an international platform for transdisciplinary dialogue and urban solutions: “We curate the sharing of diverse, transformative ideas about cities as ecosystems of people, nature, and infrastructure”.
 M’Lisa designs and develops transdisciplinary projects and programming.
 The mission of The Nature of Cities is to curate joined conversations about urbanism across ways of knowing and modes of action.
 The organisation strives for cities worldwide that are resilient, sustainable, livable, and just.

 - Richard Pfeifer, from the SYNCITY project, will present how urban transformation projects, especially in deprived areas with highly diverse communities, can reach high acceptance by dwellers and have positive consequences for the urban society as such, the economy and the overall co-living in the city.
 Participation processes are often subject to hidden agendas or implicit values conveyed through discursive practices in actor constellations.
 SYNCITY opted for a transparent way to deal with this dilemma and developed the Syncity Sustainability Criteria – a normative framework for steering through the midst of participatory urban planning.

 Questions about this event?
 Please contact firstname.lastname@example.org